saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/daisyui-astro-tailwind-documentation-template/+page.md

 ## Introduction

-Creating comprehensive and user-friendly documentation is essential for any project, but it doesn't have to be a complicated process.
-With the "Documentation Template for Astro" available at our [daisyUI store](https://daisyui.com/store/#284327), you can quickly build beautiful and easy-to-navigate documentation for your product or project.
-There is also a [Next.js version](https://daisyui.com/store/#284327) available for this template if you prefer to use Next.js for your site.
-This guide will take you through the steps to install, customize, and deploy your documentation site using the Astro version of the template.
+Creating user-friendly documentation is essential for any project, but it doesn’t have to be complicated.
+With the "Documentation Template for Astro" available at [Official daisyUI store](https://daisyui.com/store/#284327), you can quickly build beautiful and easy-to-navigate documentation for your product or project.
+A [Next.js version](https://daisyui.com/store/#284327)  of the template is also available if you prefer using Next.js.
+This guide will walk you through installing, customizing, and deploying your documentation site using the Astro template.

 ## 1. How to Install the Documentation Template